Border Gateway Protocol Complexity

 All these features are complicated technologies to implement.
 They are used solely to fix the broken forwarding paradigm of layer 2—recent issues with MLD ( multicast listener discovery protocol ), which is part of IPv6.
 MLD can break into multicast streams on Local Area Networks ( LAN ) and gain control of first-hop router communication.
 So, in the future, we will need to implement MLD guard as a new first-hop security mechanism.
 The list goes on and on—a constant cat-and-mouse game.
 So, we need to ask ourselves whether we can do better than that.
 And what can we implement or design to overcome these shortcomings?
 Just get rid of layer 2? :

 For example, RA Gaurd is unnecessary as the router will not listen to RA messages.
 ND spoofing is impossible as you can’t bridge ND across segments.
 However, DoS attacks are still possible.
-This type of layer 3-only design is implemented on xDSL and Mobile networks—designed by putting every host in a /64 subnet.
+This layer 3-only design is implemented on xDSL and Mobile networks—designed by putting every host in a /64 subnet.
 But; now, we are returning to 64-bit segments to implement security between segments.

 • Is this possible to use in the data center when moving VMs across mobility domains?